PetervanLunteren/smartdownsample/README.md

 # smartdownsample

-**Fast and smart(_-ish_) image downsampling for large datasets**
+**Fast and lightweight downsampling for large image datasets**

+`smartdownsample` is built for camera trap data, but works with any image collection that:
+1. Contains more images than you need for training, and
+2. Has a high level of redundancy (e.g., many near-duplicates).

+This is especially common in camera trap datasets, but the approach is broadly applicable.

-`smartdownsample` helps select representative subsets of camera trap images.
-In many machine learning workflows, majority classes can contain hundreds of thousands of images.
-These often need to be downsampled for processing efficiency or dataset balance, but without losing too much valuable variation.
+The tool selects representative subsets while preserving diversity.
+In many ML workflows, majority classes can have hundreds of thousands of images.
+These often need to be reduced for efficiency or class balance—without discarding too much valuable variation.

-An ideal solution would keep only truly distinct images and exclude near-duplicates, but that is very computationally expensive for large datasets.
-This package provides a practical compromise: fast downsampling that preserves diversity with minimal computations, reducing processing time from hours to minutes.
+Perfect deduplication would require heavy computations and isn’t feasible at scale.
+Instead, `smartdownsample` offers a practical compromise: fast downsampling that keeps diversity with minimal overhead, cutting processing time from hours (or days) to minutes.

-If you need mathematically perfect results, this isn’t the tool.
-But if you want a smart, lightweight alternative that does a lot better than random sampling → `smartdownsample`.
+If you need mathematically optimal results, this isn’t the right fit.
+But if you want a simple, effective alternative that outperforms random sampling, `smartdownsample` is designed for you.

 ## Installation